braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/loyalty/jebbit.md

 ### Step 1: Provide API credentials

-Provide your API credentials to Jebbit in a .txt file via a Dropbox file request.
+Provide your API credentials to Jebbit in a text file via a Dropbox file request.
 Submit your file using the following [Dropbox URL](https://www.dropbox.com/request/RqKQHkJHXw1cFBKbXpZx).

 ### Step 2: Confirm test submission